Lightweight Latent Reasoning for Narrative Tasks: Conclusion

 \section{Conclusion}

-We presented LiteReason, a latent-reasoning method designed to work in narrative domains and integrate well with RL training.
+We presented LiteReason, a latent-reasoning method designed for narrative domains that integrates well with RL training.
 LiteReason trains a lightweight Reasoning Projector to produce informative latent tokens and teaches an LLM to interleave these latent thoughts with discrete sampling.

-We evaluate our method against several training-free and trained latent reasoning baselines on two challenging tasks (Flawed Fictions and Next-Chapter Prediction) that require long-context understanding and diverse reasoning.
-We find that LiteReason achieves the closest performance to traditional RL training while requiring less than half the generated tokens during training and shrinking the reasoning generated at inference time by 66\%.
-To our knowledge, we are the first to apply continuous latent reasoning to narrative reasoning and the first to combine continuous latent reasoning with discrete token sampling within an RL framework.
-In the future, we hope to apply our method to other tasks and with different base models.
-Alternate architectures for the Reasoning Projector could also be considered, such as recursively updating a single latent thought or injecting latent thoughts at locations other than the token embedding stage.
+We evaluate our method against several training-free and trained latent reasoning baselines on two challenging tasks (Flawed Fictions and Next Chapter Prediction) that require long-context understanding and diverse reasoning.
+We find that LiteReason achieves the closest performance to traditional RL training while requiring less than half the generated tokens during training and shrinking the reasoning generated at inference time by 70\%.
+We also show our trained model maintains other capabilities better than existing latent reasoning methods.
+We perform ablations on other model families and the GSM-Hard task, and show LiteReason's consistent performance-efficiency balancing behaviour.